Table of Contents

 SRS can also be used to deliver a radiation dose to several therapy sessions.
 These radiotherapy sessions depend on the size of the tumour mass and the nature of the tumour.
-If larger doses of radiation are required for the treatment plan, the patient normally will receive these over a number of radiotherapy sessions, to limit damage to the surrounding healthy tissues.
+Suppose larger doses of radiation are required for the treatment plan.
+In that case, the patient normally will receive these over a number of radiotherapy sessions to limit damage to the surrounding healthy tissues.
 Therefore, this fractionating treatment approach allows for high doses to be delivered safely within the target volume.
 This approach is called fractionated stereotactic radiotherapy and is usually carried out over two to five treatment sessions.

 Both stereotactic radiosurgery and stereotactic body radiotherapy are alternatives to invasive surgery, especially for patients who are unable to undergo surgery and also for tumours and other abnormalities.
 In some of these cases, the surgery would be difficult due to tumours being near vital organs/anatomic regions and subject to movement within the body.
-Stereotactic radiosurgery is used to treat numerous types of brain tumours including benign and malignant, primary and metastatic.
-In addition to arteriovenous malformations (AVMs), that disrupts normal blood flow in the brain and sometimes bleeds.
-Furthermore, radiosurgery machines can treat other neurological conditions such as trigeminal neuralgia (a nerve disorder in the face) and tremor amongst others.
+Stereotactic radiosurgery is used to treat numerous types of brain tumours, including benign and malignant, primary and metastatic.
+In addition to arteriovenous malformations (AVMs), they disrupt normal blood flow in the brain and sometimes bleed.
+Furthermore, radiosurgery machines can treat other neurological conditions such as trigeminal neuralgia (a nerve disorder in the face) and tremor.
 The procedure of stereotactic body radiotherapy is utilised in the treatment of malignant or benign small-to-medium size tumours present in the liver, abdomen, lung, prostate, spine, head and neck.

-The aim of the treatment plan is to prevent tumour growth and in some cases acoustic neuromas which are temporary enlargement and may be observed following stereotactic radiosurgery.
-This is due to an inflammatory response within the tumour tissue that over time either stabilises or a subsequent tumour regression is observed called pseudo-progression.
+The aim of the treatment plan is to prevent tumour growth and, in some cases, acoustic neuromas, which are temporary enlargements and may be observed following stereotactic radiosurgery.
+This is due to an inflammatory response within the tumour tissue that, over time either stabilises or a subsequent tumour regression is observed called pseudo-progression.